More About This Recipe

 I always opt for the onions and cheese sauce, but when I’m at home (and especially if I’m layering all the delicious ingredients in a lasagna like this one that I had to try for myself, I just choose all of the above – plus, I add some mushrooms and peppers for good measure.

-You could serve it just like that with great success but if you really want to take it to cheese steak bliss, drizzle each piece of lasagna with warm cheese sauce!
+You could serve the finished lasagna as is with great success but if you really want to take it to cheese steak bliss, drizzle each piece of lasagna with warm cheese sauce!

 Whatever you do, don’t cook the lasagna with the cheese sauce.
 It’ll totally break down and get gross.
 Use it as a finishing sauce and you'll be good to go.